Skip to content

 When Are Immunosuppressants Prescribed for Sjögren's?

-Doctors prescribe immunosuppressants like methotrexate for Sjögren's syndrome when the disease causes systemic complications, such as inflammatory arthritis, lung disease, or neuropathy.
+Doctors prescribe immunosuppressants like methotrexate for Sjögren's disease when the disease causes systemic complications, such as inflammatory arthritis, lung disease, or neuropathy.
 These medications do not improve dry eyes or dry mouth, but instead protect organs from autoimmune damage.

-When managing Primary Sjögren’s Syndrome, it can be confusing to understand why some patients take mild medications while others are prescribed stronger immunosuppressants like Methotrexate, Azathioprine, or Mycophenolate Mofetil.
+When managing Primary Sjögren’s Disease, it can be confusing to understand why some patients take mild medications while others are prescribed stronger immunosuppressants like Methotrexate, Azathioprine, or Mycophenolate Mofetil.
 The short answer is: these potent medications are not prescribed to treat dry eyes or dry mouth [1].
-Instead, doctors prescribe them when Sjögren’s syndrome escalates beyond the moisture-producing glands and begins attacking other organs and systems in the body [1][2].
+Instead, doctors prescribe them when Sjögren’s disease escalates beyond the moisture-producing glands and begins attacking other organs and systems in the body [1][2].

 The Line Between “Sicca” and “Systemic”